 We respect the sacred connection that Indigenous peoples have to their traditional territories, which span 75 percent of the country.
 And we stand behind our partners as they reclaim their place as the stewards of Canada’s lands and waters.

 Our focus is capacity-building.
 We support First Nations led science and monitoring, which ranges from multiyear grizzly bear DNA studies to comprehensive land and marine planning to Indigenous stewardship programs, in which local people patrol their traditional territories.
-We invest in emerging leadership and community well-being, which is integral to achieving shared conservation goals.
+We invest in emerging leadership through our SEAS program and community well-being, which is integral to achieving shared conservation goals.
 And by helping to strengthen local management and communities, we help our partners disrupt inter-generational trauma and foster healing.